Adaptive Authentication

 Step 6: Save and Apply

-- Save the journey to apply the configuration.
-Test the journey to ensure it functions as expected.
+Save the journey to apply the configuration.